paceaux/isidore/README.md

 # Isidore: A grammar utility for the internet
-Takes a sentence and identifies the grammatical elements within This is still in a super experimental stage.
+An experimental, potentially multilingual, highly configurable part-of-speech tagger.

+This is still somewhat experimental..
+Verb identification, in particular, is still limited.
+Please monitor the [issuer tracker](https://github.com/paceaux/isidore/issues) for progress on feature development.

 [![dev dependency status][1]][2]
 [![License][license-image]][license-url]